flaxandteal/gasket/README.md

 This component is the library that may be used by clients to simplify the process of interacting with Gasket, as well as providing certain server-side routines.
-While it must be available to the server, that is the Gnome Terminal / VTENote that it is not compulsory for clients to use this library.
+While it must be available to the server, that is the Gnome Terminal / VTE, Note that it is not compulsory for clients to use this library.
 The Gasket protocol is extremely simple, SVG with certain markers, and can be produced by a shell-script and piped to the terminal's Gasket socket with little difficulty.